 Alternatively, wander up Teinfaltstraße to find the huge Rathausplatz market.

-If it gets too cold for you, leave the market while keeping the abbey on your right to find one of Vienna’s nicer coffee houses (Café Diglas at Schottengasse 2, home of the generously-sized banana slice).
+If it gets too cold for you, leave the Freyung square while keeping the abbey on your right to find one of Vienna’s nicer coffee houses (Café Diglas at Schottengasse 2, home of the generously-sized banana slice).

-Should you feel the need to load up on culture points before or after gorging on market delights, the Schottenstift Museum leads off from the square (look for its famous 15th-century altar panels).
+And should you feel the need to load up on culture points before or after gorging on market delights, then the square and surrounds offer several strong options:

-For something a little more 21st century, the Kunstforum Wien opposite the market hosts a solo exhibition for Robert Motherwell across winter 2023/2024.
+- For something a little more 21st century, the Kunstforum Wien opposite the market plans a major Paul Gauguin retrospective for the end of 2024

 How to get to the Freyung